We’re Still Waiting for a Cloud That Just Works

 - The ability to respond in real-time not just to simple hardware issues, but to “software” problems such as memory leaks (see AWS above) and others that can also bring down your site

-- An endless number of automated monitors you’ll probably have to mostly build yourself, constantly.
+- An endless number of automated monitors, many you’ll have to build yourself (update: fortunately, now we have everything from New Relic to PagerDuty).

 And so much more.